 This was tabled for the next meeting.
 Tyler will send out a cleaned draft to members following this meeting.

 Recertification class 2024: Tyler said some people present at today’s meeting attended the recertification class.
-Tyler said he received mostly positive feedback—the only criticism weed ID portion wasn’t as detailed as hoped.
+Tyler said he received mostly positive feedback—the only criticism was the weed ID portion wasn’t as detailed as hoped.
 There were three vendors present and their participation was appreciated.
-Sam offered a suggestion that when the Oregon Department of Agriculture (ODA) does its regulatory talk it has so many topics; it would be best geared to have topics pertinent to the area.
+Sam suggested that when the Oregon Department of Agriculture (ODA) does its regulatory talk it has so many topics; it would be best for ODA presenters have topics pertinent to the area.
 Tyler said he had confirmed ODA reps would participate with three weeks’ notice.
 He gave the presenters latitude on subject matter.
 Jim said in times past the CWMA has requested specifics to the area.

 Tyler said he would give better topic direction next year.
 Jason suggested the CWMA present class agenda items at least two months prior.
 Tyler plans to schedule the class sometime between January to early February next year so as not to conflict with OVMA.
 Other scheduling conflicts, additional presenters, and credits awarded to attendees were discussed.
 Jim said many come to the Harney County class since it’s free.
 Jesse said it used to be in March (calving conflicted then) so ODOT from Ontario would attend.
 Tyler asked the group for recommendations or discussion about new products.
 Jim said the group can help out with subjects to be covered for the class.

 Member letter (see attached copy): Tyler drafted a letter to be sent to CWMA’s nonactive members to encourage attendance and participation.
 He asked those present for their opinions and editing suggestions.
-Travis asked who

-Jesse suggested the letter emphasize that as a in CWMA member the nonparticipators would be provided the opportunity to addresses concerns on noxious weeds and vegetation and utilize resources not necessarily available to the agency and encourage neighbors.
-Sam suggested the letter address why the CWMA was formed to begin with and that participation by those not attending could help achieve those goals.
+Jesse suggested the letter emphasize that as a CWMA member the nonparticipators would be provided the opportunity to addresses concerns on noxious weeds and vegetation and utilize resources not necessarily available to the agency and encourage neighbors.
+Sam suggested the letter address why the CWMA was formed and that participation by those not attending could help achieve formation goals.
 Jesse said the CWMA provides a voice to agencies who otherwise have none to get assistance in funding.
-If it’s on private land, then there’s the regulatory assistance.
+If it’s on private land, then there’s regulatory assistance.
 Jim said the agencies that currently don’t participate don’t come because they don’t see a need.

 Jesse suggested Tyler contact Charisse Soucie from the Burns Paiute Tribe to encourage participation.
 Discussion on previous projects with tribe followed.

 Jim felt letter was a good starting point.
 Jim moved that the letter be approved pending edits mentioned; Sam seconded.
 No one was opposed.
-After the edits, the letter be mailed to the nonparticipators and active CWMA members (for their information).
+After the edits, the letter will be mailed to the nonparticipators and active CWMA members (for their information).

 Item#4—Plans for next month: